systelab/systelab-angular-doc/README.md

 #### Put presentation logic in the component class
   - Do put presentation logic in the component class, and not in the template.
 Avoid the use of formulas,... in the template.

+### Services
+#### Services are singletons
+  - Do use services as singletons within the same injector.
+Use them for sharing data and functionality.

+#### Single responsibility
+  - Do create services with a single responsibility that is encapsulated by its context.
+  - Do create a new service once the service begins to exceed that singular purpose.

+#### Providing a service
+  - Do provide a service with the app root injector in the @Injectable decorator of the service.

+#### Use the @Injectable() class decorator
+  - Do use the @Injectable() class decorator instead of the @Inject parameter decorator when using types as tokens for the dependencies of a service.

+### Data Services
+#### Talk to the server through a service
+  - Do refactor logic for making data operations and interacting with data to a service.
+  - Do make data services responsible for XHR calls, local storage, stashing in memory, or any other data operations.
+  - A data service encapsulates these details.
+It's easier to evolve these details inside the service without affecting its consumers.
+And it's easier to test the consumers with mock service implementations.

+### Directives
+#### Use directives to enhance an element
+  - Do use attribute directives when you have presentation logic without a template.

 ## TSLint